gchek/VMworld2020/Readme.md

  AWS public keys:

-  We are deploying a TKG EC2 as our CLI - make sure the AWS public key has 400 permissions and it's coming from the SAME account you deployed the AWS infrastructure.
+  We are deploying an EC2 as our Terraform host for Phase3 - make sure the AWS public key has 400 permissions and it's coming from the SAME account you deployed the AWS infrastructure.

  #### 2 - Terraform Phase 2 (NSXT)
 ```